 - 8 ounces/225 grams plain flour (or all-purpose)

 - 1 teaspoon nutmeg (freshly grated)

 - 3 large eggs (fresh and free-range, beaten)

 Heat the oven to 350 F.

 Line a 7-inch cake tin with parchment or greaseproof paper.

-Divide the almond paste into 3 and take one portion and roll it into a round the size of the cake tin.
+Divide the almond paste into three portions and take one portion and roll it into a round the size of the cake tin.

 In a large, roomy baking bowl, mix the mixed dried fruits and candied peel with the flour, salt, and spices.

 In another large bowl, cream the butter with the sugar, until light and fluffy.

 Add the beaten egg to the butter mixture a little bit at a time, beating well after each addition - do not try to rush this process as the batter could curdle.
 If it does, add a tablespoon of the flour and mix again, this should bring the mixture back together.